Table of Contents

 First impressions

 As well as a tangible portfolio, your work should also be digitally scanned or photographed so that it can be uploaded online if required.
+Consider creating a personal website or using platforms like Behance to showcase your work to a broader audience to accompany the portfolio.

 Make it look good